 The Company amortizes its DVDs, less estimated salvage value, on a "sum-of-the-months" accelerated basis over their estimated useful lives.
 The useful life of the new-release DVDs and back-catalog DVDs is estimated to be 1 year and 3 years, respectively.
 In estimating the useful life of its DVDs, the Company takes into account library utilization as well as an estimate for lost or damaged DVDs.
-The Company amortizes license fees on internet-based content on a straight-line basis over the term of the license agreement.
-See Note 3 to the condensed consolidated financial statements for further discussion.
+Volume purchase discounts received from studios on the purchase of titles are recorded as a reduction of DVD inventory when earned.